 Parisian Open Air Markets

 Paris is arguably one of Europe’s most loved cities.
 Hosting such a wide variety of attractions from the Eiffel Tower to the Louvre, it can almost become overwhelming if you’re only staying a few days.
 One recommendation for those spending only a day or two in the city would be to sample one of the open-air markets.
-Depending on your preference, there are stalls specialising in an array of products from arts and crafts to fresh flowers to delectable local produce.
+Depending on your preference, there are stalls specializing in an array of products from arts and crafts to fresh flowers to delectable local produce.
 The Rue Cler, for example, is famous for its variety of delectable French foods whereas fresh flowers can be found in abundance at the Saxe-Breteuil.
 There’s something for everyone.
 Head there with an open mind and you’ll be a frog’s leg and snail connoisseur in no time!
 On a practical note, many of the surrounding cafés have wheelchair accessible restrooms so you won’t be caught short.

 Dijon

 Located approximately three hours South East of Paris by car, Dijon is famously known for its medieval history (as well as its mustard!).
-You’ll find a beautiful art museum situated in the heart of Dijon housing some fantastic portraits of famous regional figures along with mesmerising depictions of medieval times.
+You’ll find a beautiful art museum situated in the heart of Dijon housing some fantastic portraits of famous regional figures along with mesmerizing depictions of medieval times.
 The museum is accessible to wheelchairs and has a lift in order to move from floor to floor along with an accessible restroom.
 After browsing the gallery, find a local café to sit back and soak up the atmosphere over good coffee and a traditional French lunch.

 Reims

 Less than a three-hour journey from Dijon, Reims is packed with places to visit.
-Its Notre Dame Cathedral was constructed in the 13th century and is now classed as a world heritage site.
+Notre Dame Cathedral was constructed in the 13th century and is now classed as a world heritage site.
 Following a visit to the cathedral, you can take a cruise along the river Marne courtesy of Croisi Champagne whilst enjoying 360-degree panoramic views of the surroundings.
 The cruises are fully accessible and operate most days within the season.
 Guided tours around a beautiful nature trail in the area also make for a memorable activity.

 The vibrant atmosphere of the French towns and cities is an attraction in its own right.
 Steeped in culture and history, the country makes for a must-visit destination.
 Last words of advice, don’t forget your camera and Euros!